 This chapter describes how to create a checker - a type-checking compiler plugin that detects bugs or verifies their absence.
 After a programmer annotates a program, the checker verifies that the code is consistent with the annotations.
 If you only want to use a checker, you do not need to read this chapter.
-There is also a developer manual for people who wish to edit the Checker Framework source code or make pull requests.
+People who wish to edit the Checker Framework source code or make pull requests should read the Checker Framework Developer Manual.